alf-faren/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint Challenge/challenge.md

 - What is "NewSQL", and what is it trying to achieve?

-NewSQL is a hybrid of a traditional relational database and a NOSQL database.
+NewSQL is a hybrid of a traditional relational database and a NoSQL database.
 It will combine the relational model and transactional model into one data structure.
-NEWSQL is trying to give the functionality of SQL with the speed of document stores.
+NewSQL is trying to give the functionality of SQL with the speed of document stores.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as